hxwang/Security-Summary/MTD/papers/file/thomas14-effective-movement.md

 - 3. Timeliness
   - Refer to the synchronization of movements with attacker observation, i.e., is movement taking place in a large enough time
   - A movement can be applied between the time at which an attacker makes an observation and time at which an attack is completed

+The authors show how these challenges manifest themselves in some of the well-known MT categories of ASLR, ISR and Software Diversity.

+### TODO
+- If want to know more details about the three chalenges, then read the example analysis including ALSR, ISR and Software Diversity.